GingerNinja23/ipop-documentation/Building-the-code-for-Linux.md

 Our code does not need Java to compile or run, but the setup tools require it.

-On Debian, you can simply install the `default-jdk`:
+On Debian/Ubuntu, you can simply install the `default-jdk`:

 ```bash
 sudo apt-get install default-jdk